On-chain or Lightning

 gpg --import NameOfPublicKey

-In Linux/Mac, the double dash precedes options to commands that are longer than one letter.
+In Linux/Mac, the double dash precedes options for commands that are longer than one letter.
 A single dash means that if more than one letter follows, each letter is an individual option.
 Eg

 -abcd is four separate options, and